1862 International Exhibition: Accident

 At the opening of the exhibition on 1 May 1862, one of the attending Members of the British Parliament, 70-year-old Robert Aglionby Slaney, fell onto the ground through a gap between floorboards on a platform.
 He carried on with his visit despite an injured leg, but died from gangrene that set in on the 19th.

 Legacy

 The exhibition buildings were dismantled and the materials used to construct Alexandra Palace.

 The exhibition eclipsed the previous two exhibitions in size and scale, but did not attract as many visitors as aimed for (11 million).

 Fowke posited the idea of a new museum of natural history to be built on the former site of the Exhibition Palace in 1864.
 The idea was taken up by the government, and in 1881 the Natural History Museum was inaugurated.
 The Science Museum and the Victoria and Albert Museum were also built on the exhibition site.

+Entrepreneur Arthur Lasenby Liberty, was inspired by the exhibition which led him to open an oriental warehouse.
+He opened his first shop, East India House in 1875 at No. 218a Regent Street, selling silk garments and various oriental goods - the foundation the present Liberty's department store.